Colin Halkett: Military career

 Halkett began his military career in the Dutch Guards and served in various companies for three years, leaving as a captain in 1795.

 From 1800 to 1801 he commanded Dutch troops on the Island of Guernsey.
 On 28 July 1803, a letter of service was issued to Major Halkett (and to Lieutenant Colonel von der Decken) empowering him "to raise a battalion of infantry with an establishment of four hundred and fifty-nine men" and offering him the rank of lieutenant colonel should he increase the number to eight hundred men.
 These men formed the nucleus of what was to become the King's German Legion in December 1803.
 On 17 November 1803, Halkett was promoted to Lieutenant Colonel and given command of the 2nd Light Infantry Battalion.
 This Battalion was involved in Cathcart's expeditions to Hanover, Rügen and Copenhagen.

-Peninsular War & Waterloo Campaign
+Peninsular War and Waterloo Campaign

 In 1811 he was given command of the Light Brigade of the King's German Legion.
 He held this command throughout the Peninsular War from Albuera to Toulouse.
 On 1 January 1812 he was promoted to colonel.
 At the Battle of Salamanca (22 July 1812), he commanded 1st Brigade of the 7th Division under Major General Hope.

 Halkett was promoted to Major General on 4 June 1814.

 On 18 June 1815, at the Battle of Waterloo he commanded the 5th Brigade in the 3rd Division, under the command of Major General Carl von Alten.
 He was wounded four times during the course of the battle.